 Certified Olweus Trainer-Consultants and Olweus Coaches

 A list of certified Olweus Trainer-Consultants is available here.

-If you are interested in becoming a Certified Olweus Trainer-Consultant click here.
+If you are interested in becoming an Olweus Coach click here.

 To learn about Dr. Dan Olweus, OBPP Founder, Dr. Susan Limber, Director of Development, Dr. Jan Urbanski, Director of Safe and Humane Schools, Jane Riese, Associate Director of Safe and Humane Schools click here.